Facing Federal Conspiracy Charges?

 3. an overt act in furtherance of that conspiracy.

-Possible Sentencing & Penalties in New York
+Sentencing & Penalties

 Oftentimes, federal prosecutors will indict individuals on broad and vague conspiracy charges where they lack firm evidence of a completed substantive offense.
 Charging you with a federal conspiracy allows the government to maximize your criminal exposure and potential sentence even where evidence may be weak and a crime may have never come remotely close to fruition.
 Within the eyes of the law, the conspiracy agreement itself is impactful and consequential and only an experienced federal defense attorney can help you.